AXIS (C2) ANATOMY

 • Attachment site for the apical ligament

-• Connects to the basilar part of the occipital bone inside the skull
+• Connects to the basilar part of the occipital bone inside your skull

 ARTICULAR FACETS